HalosGhost/shaman/README.rst

 Contributions
 -------------
 All contributions are welcome (pull requests, constructive criticism, feature requests and musings).
-All pull requests should follow the `styleguide <./styleguide.rst>`_ so as to keep code formatting consistent and readable.
+All pull requests should follow my `C styleguide <http://github.com/HalosGhost/styleguides/blob/master/C.rst>`_ so as to keep code formatting consistent and readable.
 Any proposed commit which does not follow the styleguide may be subject to rejection or reformatting for conformance before being merged.